The-Foreigners/The-Foreigners.github.io/objectives.md

 title: Current Objectives
 permalink: /objectives/
 ---
 - Resolve mysterious happenings in Orlane.
-(See Ailla)
+  - See letters from Ailla.
   - People are being altered, changelings can be identified by fang bites.

-- Secure and explore Vradth Keep in the Witchwood of Elsyr Vale.
-  - See map, and read "The Rise and Fall of Rhestilor"

 - Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.
 (Who is Nyett Toothsharp?)

+- Secure and explore Vradth Keep in the Witchwood of Elsyr Vale.
+  - See map, and read "The Rise and Fall of Rhestilor"

+- Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
+(Potential source for lore?)

 - Monitor progress of Rockseeker brothers restarting magic forge in Wave Echo Cave.
   - Will maintain contact through Father William

-- Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
-(Potential source for lore?)

 - Manage Tresender Manor:
   - Thanye sent funds to secure cave entrance.
   - Barthin quoted 75 days and 13,000g to rebuild.